SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     gpg --keyserver pgpkeys.mit.edu --recv-key 51716619E084DAB9
     gpg -a --export 51716619E084DAB9 | sudo apt-key add -

-Update your apt package system with the new rstudio.com entries
+Update your apt package system with the new rstudio.com entries like so:

     sudo apt-get update